ozdemirht/generative-ai/Kaggle-Google-AI-Studio/Readme.md

 ## Summary

-Considering the scope of GenAI For Good Challenge for Gambia, this chatbot addressed some of these use cases for one persona.
+- Considering the scope of GenAI For Good Challenge for Gambia, this chatbot addressed some of these use cases for one persona.
 However, the speed of building something useful is impressive.
-I just started to utilize Google AI Studio, and can easily predict that this will accelerate many steps in GenAI product development.
+- Although I just started utilizing Google AI Studio, I can easily predict how such tools will accelerate many steps in GenAI product development.

 ## References
 1. [Google AI Studio](https://aistudio.google.com/apps?source=)